What is the different between a daylily and a garden lily?

 How do we get so many new varieties each year?

 We have an excellent long-standing relationship with breeders, hybridizers and growers in the US and Holland.
-We are constantly in touch with them and are often asked to test plants for our area.
+We are constantly in touch with them and are often asked to test plants for our areas.

 Why are you called Bloomin Designs Nursery?

 Bloomin Designs was initially a flower garden design and installation company.
-The nursery was started by taking plants from our gardens for our own designs, and eventually growing them in containers for local wholesale and retail nurseries.
-As our daylily and hosta fields increased, we decided to open our gardens to the public via the internet.
+The nursery was started by taking plants from our gardens for our own designs, and eventually growing them in containers for Atlanta area wholesale and retail nurseries.
+As our daylily, hosta and perennial fields increased, we decided to open our gardens to the public via the internet.
+Several of our wholesale nursery friends have since joined us, selling to the public via our site.

 How long have you been in business?